 The colostrum is produced immediately following the birth of the foal.
 It contains immunoglobulins necessary to protect the foal from harmful bacteria keeping him healthy until such time his immune system develops properly, which would be at around 8-10 weeks.

 A veterinarian will perform a digital examination to confirm the presence of meconium impaction.
 This condition can be corrected using enemas or oral laxatives.
-It is not recommended for horse owners to remove the meconium manually from the rectum as this can cause damage to the rectal mucosa.

 Gastric Ulcers

-Even though foals are born healthy and sterile, 50% of them can still develop gastric ulcers.
-The severity of these ulcers may vary and some foals can exhibit only minor signs.
-Anti-ulcer medications such as equine omeprazole AbGard can be considered given that the foal is four weeks older or more.
-Equine probiotics can also be used and is trusted by many horse owners to support healthy digestive system in foals.
+he severity of these ulcers may vary and some foals can exhibit only minor signs.
+Anti-ulcer medications such as equine omeprazole (sold by us as AbPrazole) can be given when the foal is four weeks older or more.
+Equine probiotics can also be used.

 Diarrhea